 John coined the name Satori Bob with Pat O'Brien in the weird college town of Potsdam, NY, where he first began performing.
 He fell in with the extraordinary guitarist Bob Gagnon in Vermont after that, and the Satori Bob duo toured the Northeast and Colorado.
-John performed steadily for many years and formed an excellent ensemble in Eugene, Oregon in 2008, bringing back the Satori Bob name.
-With longtime compadre Devin Newman on banjo, gifted guitarist Russ Wilbanks, and accomplished bassist Jeff Langston, the group toured hard and released Strangely Familiar in 2012.
-Radio airplay and regional notoriety followed, along with an evolution in the lineup.
+John performed steadily for many years and eventually formed an excellent ensemble in Eugene, Oregon.
+With longtime compadre Devin Newman on banjo, gifted guitarist Russ Wilbanks, and accomplished bassist Jeff Langston, the group toured hard and released Strangely Familiar.
+Radio airplay and regional notoriety followed.

-The most recent incarnation of Satori Bob features John with Kathryn Brunhaver on cello and vocals, Della Natasha Davies on violin, Keenan Dorn on guitar, Joe Hughes on bass, and when we can get him, Beau Eastlund on drums.
-Fresh off the release of Stories Never Told, Satori Bob is in the midst of recording a very different album, one infused as much by Beckish indie influences and rich production as by rootsy Americana.
-Stay tuned for new music coming out throughout 2019.
+The most recent incarnation of Satori Bob features John with Kathryn Brunhaver on cello and vocals, Della Natasha Davies on violin, Joe Hughes on bass, and Devin Newman on banjo and percussion.
+Fresh off the release of the album String Theory, Satori Bob is in the midst of recording a very different album, one infused as much by Beckish indie influences and rich production as by rootsy Americana.
+Stay tuned for new music coming out throughout 2023.

 Della Natasha Davies